erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/crdt/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Crdt?
-8. How would you test your Crdt implementation?
+8. How would you test your Crdt deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AApproachVisualization

 *Visual diagram for Crdt would be added here* *Consider using online visualization tools or drawing step-by-step execution*